Skip to main content

 Verna's Dream by Pepe Gaka

-When you get to 502 Central Ave., you will be greeted by the massive Quapaw Mural, created by Pepe Gaka.
+When you get to 502 Central Avenue, you will be greeted by the massive Quapaw Mural, created by Pepe Gaka.
 This piece celebrates the first residents of the area: The Quapaw Tribe.
 “The mural is based on a painting by Charles Banks Wilson that was adapted as a mural by Gaka, recognizing the history of Native Americans in the area.

 Quapaw Mural by Pepe Gaka